What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

 There will be an extra cost for materials - wooden boards, linen thread, leather.
 Probably between £15 - £20.

 Tools will be provided but it would be useful to bring along a small hand drill or Dremel, a small carpenters square, and a notebook and pencil.

 When I've finished, what course can I do next?

-You may be interested in book conservation courses such as VD202 and VD203, VD245,6 & 7 or other binding structures such as VD285 Bookbinding: longstitch, coptic and the secret Belgian binding.
+You may be interested in book conservation courses such as VD202 and VD203, VD245,6 & 7 or other binding structures and general courses such as VD327 Bookbinding: introduction to boxmaking, VD292 Learn to Bind Artists’ Books, VD285 Bookbinding: Longstitch, coptic and secret Belgian binding.